Skip to main content

 Written by Amy Downes

-Remember that you aren't only there to answer questions that a student could find the answer to in the prospectus.
-Alexa could do that!
+Remember: as a student ambassador, you're not there to recite answers to questions that a student could find in a prospectus - Alexa could do that!
 As a current student, you can really bring university to life and provide genuine advice on the university experience.
-You can also bring prospects into the student community and make them feel part of the family.
+You can also bring prospective students into the student community and make them feel like they belong at your institution.

 1.1 Find something in common